Duomo Florence Tickets Price – Is the Duomo in Florence free?

 How Does the Luggage Storage Work?

-If you’re planning to visit the Florence Duomo complex and are carrying medium or large-sized bags, backpacks, or suitcases, you’ll need to use the official luggage storage facility.
-Located at Piazza Duomo 38/r, adjacent to the entrance of the Opera del Duomo Museum, this service is free of charge and is included with your ticket.
 It’s mandatory to deposit your luggage here before accessing monuments like Brunelleschi’s Dome and Giotto’s Bell Tower, as these sites prohibit entry with larger items.
 The storage facility operates daily from 7:30 AM to 8:15 PM, and you must collect your belongings by closing time on the same day.
 Please note that for visits exclusively to the Museum, luggage should be left at the cloakroom located at Piazza Duomo 9.

 en_USEnglish